Cathedral Basilica of St. Francis of Assisi (Santa Fe): Interior

-Surrounding the nave along the walls are the Stations of the Cross.
+The nave walls display the stations of the cross.
 The original artwork was done in New Mexico Mission Style.
-The French archbishops gradually removed the art and painted the walls white.
-In 1997, the current archbishop began to have the interior restored as it was historically.
-The Stations are created in Santero style by Marie Romero Cash.
-Roberto Montoya, a Penitent, carved the Spanish-style frames.
+During the 19th century, the French archbishops gradually removed the artwork and painted the walls white.
+In 1997, Archbishop Michael Jarboe Sheehan started a restoration of the cathedral interior to its original design.
+The stations were created in the Santero style by the American artist Marie Romero Cash.
+The Native American artist Roberto Montoya carved the Spanish-style frames.